-1) Thermal feedback (TFB) effect

-Observed near-surface wind stress responses to mesoscale processes by Chelton et al. (2004) were largely based on the TFB effect.
-Vecchi et al. (2004) and Chelton et al. (2007) hypothesized that the wind stress curl responses to SST fronts would constitute an important feedback mechanism driving ocean dynamics.
-Spall (2007) considered the impacts of SST-induced Ekman pumping on baroclinic instability in the modified linear theory by Eady (1949), showing that the SST-induced Ekman pumping adjusts the growth rate and wavelength of the most unstable waves, especially the low-latitude flows with strong stratification.
-Hogg et al. (2009) extended SST-induced Ekman pumping to an idealized double-gyre circulation in midlatitudes, showing that it destabilizes the eastward jet with the enhanced cross-gyre potential vorticity fluxes, stabilizing the double gyre circulation by 30-40%.

-Mesoscale SSTAs are damped by induced turbulent heat fluxes (THF), resulting in a negative SST-THF correlation at mesoscales (Figure 1b-c).
-Over the KOE, Ma et al. (2016) examined this mesoscale SSTA damping in the context of eddy potential energy (EPE) budget and the Lorentz energy cycle.
-Compared to the eddy-filtered coupled model simulation (using a 1000 km-by-1000 km boxcar filter), the eddy-unfiltered simulations showed a significant increase (>70%) diabatic EPE dissipation, leading to a decrease of EKE by 20-40%, most strongly at wavelengths shorter than 100 km.
+1) Thermal feedback (TFB) effect Observed near-surface wind stress responses to mesoscale processes by Chelton et al. (2004) were interpreted based mainly on the TFB effect.
+Vecchi et al. (2004) and Chelton et al. (2007) hypothesized that the wind stress curl responses to SST fronts exert a vital feedback mechanism driving the evolution of SST fronts via resulting anomalous Ekman pumping.
+Spall (2007b) considered the impacts of SST-induced Ekman pumping on baroclinic instability in the ocean in the modified linear theory by Eady (1949), showing that the SST-induced Ekman pumping adjusts the growth rate and wavelength of the most unstable waves, especially the low-latitude flows with strong stratification.
+Hogg et al. (2009) extended SST-induced Ekman pumping to an idealized double-gyre circulation in mid-latitudes, showing that it destabilizes the eastward jet with the enhanced cross-gyre potential vorticity fluxes, stabilizing the double gyre circulation by 30-40%.
+Mesoscale SSTAs are damped by induced turbulent heat fluxes (THF), resulting in a negative SST-THF correlation at oceanic mesoscales.
+Over the KOE, Ma et al. (2016) examined this mesoscale SSTA damping in the context of the eddy potential energy (EPE) budget and the Lorenz energy cycle.
+Compared to the eddy-filtered coupled model simulation (using a 1000 kmby-1000 km boxcar filter), the eddy-unfiltered simulations showed a significant increase (>70%) in diabatic EPE dissipation, leading to a decrease in eddy kinetic energy (EKE) by 20-40%, most strongly at wavelengths shorter than 100 km (Figure 1d).
 Other studies find that TFB has a weak impact on EKE (Seo et al. 2016; Seo 2017).
-The cause of this discrepancy is partially due to different filter cutoffs used to define the eddies.
-Renault et al. (unpublished manuscript) show that a large filter cutoff, as used in Ma et al. (2016), overestimates EKE damping and may also smooth large-scale meridional SST gradients, altering the large-scale wind curl and the mean oceanic circulation.
-Bishop et al. (2020) evaluated the EPE damping over the global oceans using eddy-resolving climate model simulations to find that the diabatic EPE damping was stronger over warm-core eddies.
+It is possible that a large filter cutoff, as used in Ma et al. (2016), overestimates EKE damping and may also smooth large-scale meridional SST gradients, altering the large-scale wind curl and the mean circulation.
+Bishop et al. (2020) evaluated the EPE damping over the global oceans using eddy-resolving climate model simulations to find that the diabatic EPE damping was systematically stronger over warm-core eddies (Figure 1c,e).
+Other studies point out that the efficacy of the negative SST-THF correlation in the maintenance of the mesoscale SSTA and their gradients depends on the distribution of the mixed-layer depth, which modulates the effective heat capacity, vertical eddy heat transport, and hence the sensitivity of the SST to the heat flux anomaly (e.g., Tozuka et al. 2017; 2018; Jing et al. 2020).